speedscale/docs/docs/transform/idempotent.md

 # Non-Idempotent Requests

 Non-idempotent requests, or requests that change the backend database (for non-Computer Science professors), pose an almost insurmountable problem for traditional service mocking or virtualization techniques.
 These transactions change backend systems in some way that causes simplistic service mocks to maybe respond correctly or the first request, but not subsequent requests.
+This creates complex test scenario requirements and an overall brittle environment that can't tolerate change.
 Many traffic replay efforts stall at testing basic GETs because the environment can't tolerate change.
 Most service mocks are hard coded to return one response per request and do not attempt to interpret the logic as an actual backend system would.
 Fortunately, Speedscale has a set of algorithms and techniques that eliminate many of these headaches.

 ## Challenges of Change